jugglinmike/srcdoc-polyfill/readme.md

 "shimmed" behavior.
 (In browsers that already implement this functionality, no change will take place.)

+## Executing

+This script may be consumed as a AMD module, a CommonJS module, or standalone via direct inclusion with a `<script>` element.

+## API

-The shim also defines a `srcDoc` variable in the global scope:
+The shim also defines a minimal JavaScript API:

 * `srcDoc.set( iframe [, content] )` - sets the content of the provided iFrame
   element using the `srcdoc` attribute where available (falling back on a